 Best Ohio Wage And Overtime Attorney Answer: What can I do if my job won’t pay me for overtime because I’m a tipped employee?
 Can you get overtime under federal law even when your primary income is based on tipping?
 What if an employee doesn’t want to be put on payroll, but instead get paid under the table?

-At The Spitz Law Firm, our hard-working wage and hour lawyers often run into issues dealing with employees who haven’t been paid overtime even though they’ve worked over 40 hours per week.
+At Spitz, The Employee’s Law Firm, our hard-working wage and hour lawyers often run into issues dealing with employees who haven’t been paid overtime even though they’ve worked over 40 hours per week.
 (See If I Do Domestic Work, Can I Sue For Overtime Pay?
 I Need A Lawyer!; Can I Be Forced To Work Overtime For No Pay?; No Overtime Pay For “Independent Contractors”?; and How Do I Prove That I Was Not Paid Overtime? – Call The Right Attorney).
 In fact, just yesterday, our wage theft lawyers blogged about changes to the overtime laws that will take affect December 1, 2016.
 (See How Do The New Overtime Rules Help Me?
 I Need The Top Wage And Hour Lawyer In Ohio!).

 As you may know from reading some of our past wage and hour blogs, the Fair Labor Standards Act (“FLSA“) is the federal law which establishes minimum wage and overtime requirements.
 Under the FLSA, an employee who is covered by the Act and who works over 40 hours per week is entitled to overtime pay at a rate of at least one-and-a-half times their standard hourly rate.

 The FLSA also gives us the federal minimum wage of $7.25 per hour for employees.
 The states can choose to provide a higher minimum wage to employees, and an employee is entitled to the higher of the federal and state minimum wages.